woodie/nanoserver-ruby/README.md

     nanoserver-ruby                1.52 GB
     windowsservercore-ruby        10.80 GB

-Docker for Window Community Edition has no support for sharing host volumes, so using multi-stage build to copy files between containers is game changing.
+Docker for Window Community Edition has no support for sharing host volumes, so using multi-stage build to copy files between containers is the obvious solution.

     +------------------------------------+
     |  FROM microsoft/nanoserver as nano |--+